The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 Frequently Asked Questions (FAQ)

 Not always.
-Small icicles are normal.
-Thick, heavy ice buildup along gutters that lasts for weeks often indicates heat loss.
+Small icicles can be normal.
+Thick, persistent ice buildup along gutters may indicate excessive heat loss.

-No. Salt can damage gutters and landscaping.
-Professional steam removal is recommended.
+Salt may damage gutters and landscaping.
+Professional steam removal is safer.

 Insights & Tips for